 Tortious Interference Claims Against Hostile Online Reviews

-Be that as it may, reputation-conscious businesses and professionals are now utilizing tortious interference claims – in tandem with the more common complaints of defamation of character and false light – to combat negative and hostile online reviews.
+Be that as it may, reputation-conscious businesses and professionals are now utilizing tortious interference claims – in tandem with the more common complaints of defamation of character and false light – to fight back if they receive a negative and hostile online review.

 You might be wondering, “What does tortious interference have to do with the internet and defamation?”